Why Smart Irrigation Matters in Rabi Season

 - Intercrop mustard with peas or coriander

-Kshema’s Role in Supporting Smart Irrigation
+Kshema’s Support for Smart Irrigation Farmers

 Final Thoughts